 The Jeh Vincent Johnson ALANA Cultural Center and Transitions Program both sit within the Office of Student Growth and Engagement.
 As a result, the fellow will also work with other centers and offices on campus life matters and student engagement.
 The fellow may also work closely with The Office of Student Growth & Engagement on large-scale events, such as Orientation Week and the First Year Experience (FYE).
 As the portfolio of the Center grows, it would be more than helpful to have an additional layer of support for the Center’s programming efforts as well as for our students.

 The ideal candidate would be familiar with first generation, low-income, students of color, and undocumented students.
 The fellow should have prior student leadership or experience in a mentoring relationship.
 At the end of their employment term, the fellow will have an improved understanding of community outreach, program creation and follow-through, with an introduction to higher education best practices for first generation, low income, students of color, and undocumented student populations.

 Career Development Office

 The Career Development Office (CDO) at Vassar College invites applications for a one-year post-baccalaureate fellowship focusing on the coordination of outreach to student populations.
-The Administrative Fellow position is open to graduating Vassar College seniors or recent Vassar College graduates.
 The primary responsibilities of the Administrative Fellow include communications, outreach, and advising functions.

 The Administrative Fellow will manage publicity, marketing, and communications for the Career Development Office by developing and implementing effective campaigns to students and other constituent groups through the use of digital and print outlets.
-The Administrative Fellow will also support the mission and operations of the office by serving as an advisor for students during daily drop-in hours, programs in the residence halls, etc.
+The Administrative Fellow will also support the mission and operations of the office by serving as an advisor for students during daily drop-in hours in the Career Studio and facilitating programs in the residence halls, etc.

 Key Communications Responsibilities: